-When you opt for an alternative lending solution, you open yourself up to a new world of features and benefits, including:
+When you opt for an alternative lending solution, you gain access to certain features and benefits, including the following:

 - Innovative lending solutions.
-Independent lenders can sometimes offer innovations that larger banks take longer to implement — like single-form loan applications and online approval tracking.
+Independent lenders can sometimes offer innovations that banks cannot – like online application, approval and funding and much faster turnaround times.

 - Bigger savings for customers.
 Some lenders, such as credit unions, are not run for profit, which means customers of the credit union are considered shareholders.
-Any profits are put back into the products, which then translate to savings for customers.
+Any profits are put back into the products, which translates into future savings for customers.